billie66/billie66.github.com/_posts/2010-9-14-coding-for-fun.md

 his project, in a quick way.
 Then came Xuedi, and so on.
 I felt better now and I knew what I should say.
 When it came to my turn.
 I said the following words:

-    My English name is Billie Jean, name of a song.
+    My English name is Billie Zhang, name of a song.
 I have been working on a project named QGit.
 I trace my code base with Cscope and manage my code with Git.
 Git is a really powerful tool.

 After my speech, everyone gave me a warm applause.
 It was very kind of them.
 I was very delighted.